How Protection Plans Keep Patients and Practitioners Safe

 - Accountability is an important part of the PBI Formula and protection plans.

-- Many participants join PBI’s Maintenance and Accountability Seminars to help themselves stay on track and to help others in their own journeys.
+- Many participants join PBI Education’s Maintenance and Accountability Seminars to help themselves stay on track and to help others in their own journeys.